I will be posting three articles on health policy.

 This article outlines the priority areas where reform is necessary.

 Part 2 will explain why reform is so difficult but not impossible.
+The key issue is power and how it is exercised

 Part 3 will be about processes and governance issues that are necessary to move us beyond the present inertia, incrementalism and tinkering, with suggestions for policy directions.
 I will not be proposing specific policies.